 Las Vegas sportsbooks certainly aren’t involved with match-fixing.
 It would make little sense to their brand, and if these deeds came to light, it would not exactly help gamblers’ confidence.
 Sports bettors want to know they’re getting a fair shake.
 Sure, they’re happy to go along with the oddsmakers’ vigorish and can even deal with a questionable bad call from the referees.
 However, if bettors honestly thought that every game was likely to be fixed, how likely would they be to continue to gamble on sports?

 Indeed, many still would wager on the games, but it’s likely a decent percentage would not.
 Rigging games and damaging the integrity of sports is bad for everyone involved, not just the professional leagues and the NCAA.
 It shouldn’t be breaking news that sportsbooks make money when people place bets.
 Sure, they have some bad days now and again, but overall, they win, consistently.
 As the amount wagered rises, the profits collected by the sportsbooks rises along with it.

-There’s little reason for them to engage in shady dealings or match fixing simply because they’re already raking in the cash.
-Reports of widespread match fixing could potentially hurt public confidence.
+There’s little reason for them to engage in shady dealings or match-fixing simply because they’re already raking in the cash.
+Reports of widespread match-fixing could potentially hurt public confidence.
 What about illegal bookies and offshore sites?
 After all, the vast majority of money wagered in the United States isn’t being bet in Vegas.
-Well, they also have just as much to lose.
-If public confidence in professional leagues went down, they would lose business as well.
+So, if public confidence in professional leagues went down, they would lose business as well.